 Other typical signs and symptoms of GBS include:

 Other symptoms may include:

 Exams and Tests

-A history of increasing muscle weakness and paralysis may be a sign of Guillain-Barre syndrome, especially if there was a recent illness.
+A history of increasing muscle weakness and paralysis may be a sign of GBS, especially if there was a recent illness.

 There may be signs of decreased breathing caused by paralysis of the breathing muscles.

-There is no cure for Guillain-Barre syndrome.
-However, many treatments are available to help reduce symptoms, treat complications, and speed up recovery.
+There is no cure for GBS.
+Treatment is aimed at reducing symptoms, treating complications, and speeding up recovery.

 When to Contact a Medical Professional

-Seek immediate medical help if you have any of the following symptoms:
+Seek medical help right away if you have any of these symptoms: